carstenbauer/MonteCarlo.jl/docs/src/manual/flavors/mc.md

 ## Model interface

-Any model that wants to be simulatable by means of MC must implement the following interface, a specification of mandatory and optional fields and methods.
+Any model that wants to be simulatable by means of MC must implement the following interface.
-One can exploit multiple dispatch to (if sensible) make a model work with multiple Monte Carlo flavors.

 ### Mandatory fields